How to Choose the Right Lighters for Emergency Storage

 There are many lighters on the market today.
-Differences include ignition method, fuel type and endurance, flame strength and direction, refillable and disposable, material casing, and overall durability and design.
-That’s a lot!
+Differences include ignition method, fuel type and endurance, flame strength and direction, whether they are refillable or disposable, the materials used in their casing, and their overall durability and design.
+That’s a lot to consider!

-For our purposes, what are the most helpful lighters for emergency preparedness?
-While it will always come down to specific needs and preferences, here are five different categories of lighters from which to consider adding to your fire starter preps.
-Purchasing from all five isn't probably necessary as there is a lot of redundancy.
-Take a look and see what you think will work for your storage preps.
+For our purposes, which lighters are best suited for emergency preparedness?
+While your choice will always depend on your specific needs and preferences, here are six different categories of lighters to consider adding to your fire starter preps.
+Purchasing every type isn’t necessary — select a few that complement each other and suit your emergency storage plan.

 Disposable Lighters